benjaminweymouth/NFT-Artwork-Auction-App/README.md

 ## Explain how this project relates to fintech.

+## Usage and Installation Instructions

+This section outlines GIF vidoes and details a list of instructions and tools to setup the app.
+The main components such as a Ganache test net, a Remix IDE and a MetaMask wallet are all crucial components to setting up the app on your machine.
+Links are provided for installation guides for all of these components.

+The next section will provide video instructions on the app.
+Following that a list of tools and step-by-step instructions are provided.

 ## Compiling and Deploying the App: (Video)

 This video shows the steps to compile and deploy the solidity contracts